COVID-19 public health emergency – changes to the course for the academic year 2020-2021.

 The Master of Philosophy (MPhil) in Public Health course at Cambridge is a one year full-time Master’s degree for graduates who wish to pursue a career in public health practice or research.
 The course provides students with the theoretical knowledge and skills which, when combined with appropriate further experience, will enable them to make a professional contribution to public health research or practice.

 This is an intensive and demanding course.
 Uniquely, all students receive regular one-to-one support from a dedicated course supervisor.
-By keeping class sizes small (never more than 35 students in a class and mostly about 16), we achieve an intimate learning environment.
 Approximately two-thirds of the curriculum is shared with the MPhil in Epidemiology and the MPhil in Primary Care Research.
 The course draws on local strengths in quantitative methods and their application to the solution of public health problems.
 It covers most of the curriculum for the UK Faculty of Public Health Part A examination.
 Throughout the course students are able to draw on the research expertise within the Cambridge Institute of Public Health and wider University.

 At the end of the course, students should expect to have gained the knowledge and skills to: